JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 </tldr>

-The task for publishing plugin to the remote plugins repository, such as [JetBrains Marketplace](https://plugins.jetbrains.com).
+Publishes the plugin to the remote plugins repository, such as [JetBrains Marketplace](https://plugins.jetbrains.com).

 See also:
 - [Uploading a Plugin to JetBrains Marketplace](publishing_plugin.md#uploading-a-plugin-to-jetbrains-marketplace)